SOCI 325: Sociology of Science

 Translation

-• Particular findings are susceptible to varied narratives
+• Individual findings are susceptible to varied interpretations

 • Scientists must engage in translation of facts and data for different audiences (Latour, Callon)